GenericMappingTools/gmt/doc_modern/rst/source/movie.rst

    ::

     gmt begin
-       gmt pscoast -Rg -JG%GMT_MOVIE_FRAME%/20/4i -Gmaroon -Sturquoise -P -Bg -X0 -Y0 gmt end
+       gmt pscoast -Rg -JG%GMT_MOVIE_FRAME%/20/6i -Gmaroon -Sturquoise -P -Bg -X0 -Y0 gmt end

 i.e., the syntax of how variables are used vary according to the scripting language.
+At the end of the execution we find the animated GIF globe.gif and a directory (called globe) that contains all 360 PNG images.
-Note that there is no information set here to reflect the name of the plot, the paper size, the dimensions of the rasterized PostScript, and so on.
-That is hidden from the user;
+Note that there is no information in the globe scripts that reflects the name of the plot, the paper size, the dimensions of the rasterized PostScript, and so on.
+That information is hidden from the user;
-the actual scripts that execute are derived from the user-provided scripts and supply the extra machinery.
+the actual movie scripts that execute are derived from the user-provided scripts and supply the extra machinery.
+The **movie** module manages the parallel execution loop over all frames using all available cores.

 Other Movie Formats
 -------------------

 As configured, movie only offers a MP4 format for movies.
-The conversion is performed by the tool ffmpeg (https://www.ffmpeg.org) which as more codecs and processing options than there are children in China.
+The conversion is performed by the tool ffmpeg (https://www.ffmpeg.org), which has more codecs and processing options than there are children in China.
 If you wish to run ffmpeg with other selections, simply run movie with long verbose (**-Vl**) and at the end it will print the ffmpeg command.
 You can copy, paste, and modify this command to select other codecs and bit-rates.
 You can also use the PNG sequence as input to tools such